 The great thing about making this tea, is unlike regular tea it does not get bitter the longer it brews, so it's very forgiving if you forget about it while doing other things.
 Which happens to me often...busy mom brain. 😉

 You can impress your kids by doing a neat experiment with butterfly pea flowers.
-My daughter and I created this beautiful, sugar-free, homemade lemonade recipe using the freshly steeped tea.
+My daughter and I created this beautiful, sugar-free, homemade lemonade recipe using freshly steeped tea.
 When you add lemon juice to the blue tisane, it turns a vibrant purple color.
-The change in the pH from the citrus acid causes the change in color.
+The change in the pH from the citrus acid causes a change in color.
 This purple lemonade recipe is not only fun to make and an educational science experiment for the kiddos, but really tasty too!

 The tea is not very flavorful on its own, so it really needs the fresh citrus for an added flavor boost.

 Other Uses For Butterfly Pea Flower Tea

 *Note: This post was originally published in March 2014.
 It was updated throughout.
 The tasty recipe remains the same. 🙂

 - 1 tablespoon dried butterfly pea flowers use a heaping tablespoon here